-by Greg Wohead, directed by Emily K. Harrison Buntport Theater, Denver, January 24 - February 2, 2019 The Carsen Theater at the Dairy Arts Center, February 6 - 9, 2019 "A gratifying night of less-is-so-much-more theater...
-The minimally staged piece starts off with a hokey archival promo made by a Central Florida realtor about the area and the wistful housing types found there before giving way to an achy dance of lonesomeness and connection.
-Celebration, Florida is as emotionally crafted and open to beautiful accidents as Celebration, FL was prefabricated.
-Though, come to think of it, that so-called 'census-designated place' is surely vulnerable to tender human happenstance too.
-Each night's show finds two performers donning headphones and acting on prerecorded instruction, a big screen behind them.
+produced by square product theatre at Buntport Theater, Denver, January 24 - February 2, 2019 & The Carsen Theater at the Dairy Arts Center, February 6 - 9, 2019 & March 15-18, 2023

+"A gratifying night of less-is-so-much-more theater...Celebration, Florida is as emotionally crafted and open to beautiful accidents as Celebration, FL [the city] was prefabricated.
+Each night's show finds two performers donning headphones and acting on pre-recorded instruction, a big screen behind them.
 That screen makes for a third character.
-All act as surrogates for the writer -- or do they?...
-Something of a side note: It's good to have square product's producing artistic director, Harrison, back from a stint in London.
-The theater company is among those keeping Boulder fertile for some damn intriguing theater." - Lisa Kennedy, Little Wanderings "[The] most significant thing to come out of the evening was watching two strangers meet and bond over their mutual unique experience on stage.
-This was a bold move by square product and hopefully, in theory, will be rewarded by new interest in a company that would take on an unspecified project such as this.
-For those of you who prefer a challenging theatre evening, this one is for you." - Beki Pineda, Boulder
+All act as surrogates for the writer -- or do they?...Something of a side note: It's good to have square product's producing artistic director, Harrison, back from a stint in London.
+The theater company is among those keeping Boulder fertile for some damn intriguing theater." - Lisa Kennedy, Little Wanderings